k8gb-io/k8gb/README.md

 ### Round Robin

-Both clusters have [podinfo](https://github.com/stefanprodan/podinfo) installed on the top where each cluster has adjusted a different region.
-In this demo we will hit podinfo by `curl app3.cloud.example.com` and depending on region will podinfo return **us** or **eu**.
+Both clusters have [podinfo](https://github.com/stefanprodan/podinfo) installed on the top where each cluster has been tagged to serve a different region.
+In this demo we will hit podinfo by `wget -qO - app3.cloud.example.com` and depending on region will podinfo return **us** or **eu**.
 In current round robin implementation are ip addresses randomly picked.
 See [Gslb manifest with round robin strategy](/deploy/crds/ohmyglb.absa.oss_v1beta1_gslb_cr.yaml)